serokell/blog-posts/edsl-michelson/article.md

 typeCheckVal _ _ = Nothing
 ```

-Note, that we do not actually need to wrap `Val t` into `SomeVal` here, because first argument defines well the output of the function.
+Note, that we do not actually need to wrap `Val t` into `SomeVal` here, because the first argument nicely defines the output of the function.
-It's important to emphasize the role of singletons in the construction above.
+It's important to emphasise the role of singletons in the construction above.
 What we do is pattern-matching on the type
 of value that should be parsed.
-It's not common in Haskell to pattern-match on type in code of term-level functions and singletons is perhaps the most straightforward way.
+Pattern-matching on type in the code of term-level functions is not common in Haskell, and singletons are perhaps the most straightforward way.

-Now, let's implement conversion for instructions.
-First, we'll have to slightly modify our `Sing` data type
+Now, let's implement a conversion for instructions.
+First, we'll have to modify our `Sing` data type slightly
 and provide some required helper functions:

 ```haskell